One of the most common questions I get from new guitar players is to answer the epic question once and for all, and decide whether

 - If you can play something on a steel-string acoustic guitar, you'll be able to play it without any problems on an electric, something that cannot be said vice versa.

 - Many people (your household) will prefer the naturally soothing, calmer tone of the acoustic over the distorted, amplified electric.

-- The harder strings also means that playing chords, especially barre chords will be much harder.
+- The harder strings also mean that playing chords, especially barre chords will be much harder.

 - More string buzzing due to the harder strings.

 - Wider fretboard, something beginners will not always enjoy.